RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - When a listener judges that a member is being abused, the listener should try to come up with a solution that takes everyone's needs into account.# Listeners do not judge.
 Listeners do not try to solve problems.
 - Abusers always welcome constructive feedback from the people they're abusing.# Abusers don't usually like feedback of any kind.
 - Members are not aware of psychological mechanisms such as displacement that can make them feel hostile to listeners.#Dispacement is unconscious.
-- When a member is hostile towards a listener, it's always the listener's fault, because all members deserve to be supported.# Members almost always appear hostile for other reasons.
+- When a member is hostile towards a listener it's always the listener's fault, because all members deserve to be supported.# Members almost always appear hostile for other reasons.
 - Displacement can cause hostility towards one person to be expressed towards a different person.#That's one of the ways displacement can work.
 - Displacement is an unconscious mechanism that researchers discovered very recently.# It was first described in 1936.
 - Members who have been abused by someone might express hostility.#Being abused can make people feel hostility.